Ditectrev/DP-203/README.md

 - [ ] Include a watermark column.
 - [ ] Use a JSON format for physical data storage.

 ### CORRECT TEXT The storage account container view is shown in the Refdata exhibit.
 (Click the Refdata tab.)
-You need to configure the Stream Analytics job to pick up the new reference data .
+You need to configure the Stream Analytics job to pick up the new reference data.
 What should you configure?

 ![Question 100](images/question100.jpg)